Is Moving Tax Deductible in Canada & Other Ways to Save On Your Move

 - Any storage costs for household goods or vehicles.

 - Travel costs for you and your family, including meals, vehicle costs, and accommodation.

 - Temporary living costs you may incur, up to 15 days.

 - Any costs associated with changing your legal documents.

 - Costs of cancelling your old rent or lease agreement.

-- Costs for selling your home, such as advertising, legal fees, and realtor commission.
+- Costs for selling your home include advertising, legal fees, and realtor commission.

 - Costs for purchasing your new residence: taxes, notary, title transfer costs.

-As much as you want to claim everything, some costs associated with moving cannot be claimed on your tax return.
+As much as it would be nice to be able to claim everything, some costs associated with moving cannot be claimed on your tax return.
 These include: